Collaborative Spectrum Sensing in Cognitive and Intelligent Wireless Networks: An Artificial Intelligence Perspective: Semantic Communication-Enabled Cooperative Spectrum Sensing

-Enabled by recent breakthroughs in DL, modern SemCom frameworks have become practically realizable~\cite{tsp/Xie21}.
+Enabled by recent breakthroughs in DL, SemCom systems have become practically realizable~\cite{tsp/Xie21}.
 By adopting end-to-end learning paradigms and leveraging the powerful representation capabilities of DNNs, SemCom integrates feature extraction, representation learning, and resilient transmission into a unified, task-oriented framework~\cite{comsur/Yang23,comsur/Nguyen26}.
 Specifically, rather than transmitting raw observations, the transmitter utilizes a DNN to distill input data into compact semantic representations, preserving task-critical features while eliminating redundancy.
 Correspondingly, the receiver employs a paired decoder to recover the intended meaning from the corrupted signals, which take the form of semantic-level source reconstruction or task-specific decisions.
 Furthermore, unlike the ``cliff effect'' characteristic of separated source-channel coding schemes, these jointly optimized representations exhibit inherent robustness, ensuring graceful degradation across diverse SNR regimes.
 As a result, SemCom emerges as an AI-native communication paradigm that tightly couples transmission with inference objectives.
-By aligning information exchange with task semantics, it provides a scalable and resource-efficient foundation for intelligent wireless systems, and is widely regarded as a key enabling technology for 6G networks.